deepmalakale/Data_Visualization_Tableau/README.md

 - 👥 **Customer Count** → Size of customer base
 - ⭐ **Average Rating** → Customer satisfaction level

+The dashboard begins with **three key KPI indicators** that provide a quick summary of overall business performance.

+- **Customer Count** shows the size of the customer base.
+- **Total Sales** reflects the overall financial performance of the business.
+- **Average Rating** indicates overall customer satisfaction.

+Together, these KPI indicators provide a quick overview of overall business health, showing that the business serves approximately **4,000 customers**, generates total sales of around **₹2,33,000**, and maintains a strong average customer rating of **4 out of 5**.

+These KPIs help users immediately understand the scale of the business, its financial success, and customer satisfaction levels before exploring deeper analytical insights.

 ---

 ## 2. Customer & Product Analysis 👤🛍️